I5UCC/VRCTextboxOSC/README.md

 Then just run the ```VRCTextboxOSC.exe``` and you are all set! <br/>

-# Troubleshooting

-- Write into the textbox with VRChats keyboard, then try to use this.
-- Restart both VRChat and VRCTextboxOSC
+## OSC Troubleshoot

+If you have problems with this program, try this to fix it:
+- Close VRChat.
+- Open 'Run' in Windows (Windows Key + R)
+- Type in `%APPDATA%\..\LocalLow\VRChat\VRChat`
-- Delete the folder called `OSC` in `%APPDATA%\..\LocalLow\VRChat\VRChat` and restart VRChat.
+- Delete the **contents** of the OSC folder.
+- Startup VRChat again and it should work.

 # Requirements